async-labs/builderbook/README.md

   MAILCHIMP_PURCHASED_LIST_ID=
   MAILCHIMP_SIGNEDUP_LIST_ID=

+  # Used in pages/_document.js and pages/_app.js
+  GA_MEASUREMENT_ID=

   ```

-- Start the app with `GA_TRACKING_ID=xxxxxx StripePublishableKey=xxxxxx yarn dev`.
+- Start the app with `yarn dev`.
-  - To get `GA_TRACKING_ID`, set up Google Analytics and follow [these instructions](https://support.google.com/analytics/answer/1008080?hl=en) to find your tracking ID.
+  - To get `GA_MEASUREMENT_ID`, set up Google Analytics and follow [these instructions](https://support.google.com/analytics/answer/1008080?hl=en) to find your tracking ID.
-  - To get `StripePublishableKey`, set up Stripe and find your key [here](https://dashboard.stripe.com/account/apikeys).
+  - To get Stripe-related API keys, set up or log into your Stripe account and find your key [here](https://dashboard.stripe.com/account/apikeys).
-- Env keys `GA_TRACKING_ID` and `StripePublishableKey` are universally available (client and server).
+- Env keys `GA_MEASUREMENT_ID` and `Stripe_Test_PublishableKey`/`Stripe_Live_PublishableKey` are universally available (client and server).
 Env keys inside `.env` file are used in server code only.
 To make env vars universally available, add them to `next.config.js` file.
 - To make user a book's owner, set `"isAdmin": true` on corresponding MongoDB document in your database (default value is `false` for any new user).

+**Important: if you don't add values for environmental variables to `.env` file, corresponding functionality will not work.
+For example, login with Google account, purchasing book, getting repo information via GitHub API and other third-party API infrastructures.**

 ## Add a new book